A Case for CATS: A Conductor-driven Asymmetric Transport Scheme for Semantic Prioritization: Related Work

 However, this powerful design relies on an application-managed scheduling model.
 This model places the burden of not only signaling priority, but also managing the complex logic of how and when to write data to these multiple streams squarely on the application.
 The application developer must reason about how to multiplex different resources to achieve a desired outcome.
 This application-level complexity is a primary source of the heterogeneity and inconsistent performance observed in real-world measurement studies, as different browsers and servers make vastly different scheduling choices even when given the same priority signals \cite{Herbots2024H3PrioWild}.

 CATS explores a different architectural trade-off with a transport-native scheduling model that aims for a simplification of the application's role.
 In the CATS design, the application's responsibility is reduced to only providing semantic ``hints" (priorities) for its data.
 The complexity of scheduling, multiplexing, and fairness is not eliminated, but is instead delegated and centralized within the transport layer's Conductor.
-This approach has two key hypothesized advantages: \begin{enumerate} \item \textbf{Predictability and Consistency:} The Conductor operates with a single, well-defined, and configurable scheduling and fairness policy.
-This can lead to more robust and predictable performance across different applications, as the core scheduling intelligence is no longer an emergent property of disparate application-level implementations. \item \textbf{Integration with Transport-Layer Signals:} By operating natively within the transport layer, the Conductor has immediate access to the high-level outputs of the congestion controller, such as the calculated send budget (pacing rate and \texttt{cwnd}).
+This approach has two key hypothesized advantages: \begin{enumerate} \item\textbf{Predictability and Consistency:} The Conductor operates with a fixed scheduling algorithm (strict priority with hysteresis-based fairness) that is configurable at the parameter level (watermarks, payback multipliers) but invariant in its scheduling semantics.
+This contrasts with QUIC's application-managed model, which leaves the choice of scheduling algorithm itself to each implementation and produces the well-documented heterogeneity in real-world behaviour \cite{Herbots2024H3PrioWild}.
+CATS replaces algorithmic heterogeneity with parametric tunability of a fixed algorithm, which constrains the space of behaviours two CATS deployments can exhibit even when their parameter choices differ. \item \textbf{Integration with Transport-Layer Signals:} By operating natively within the transport layer, the Conductor has immediate access to the high-level outputs of the congestion controller, such as the calculated send budget (pacing rate and \texttt{cwnd}).
 This allows for highly responsive scheduling decisions that are made just-in-time, based on the most current network state available to the sender.
 This contrasts with application-level schedulers, which may operate on slightly delayed or coarser feedback, and it opens a rich area for future work into deeper integration with the CCA's internal model. \end{enumerate}

 Though this paper evaluates CATS within a single, coherent TCP stream, the underlying principle of a transport-native Conductor is not inherently limited.
 A future evolution of CATS could involve the Conductor managing a set of transport-layer streams, offering a hybrid architecture that combines QUIC's stream independence with CATS's centralized and network-aware scheduling intelligence.